 Why landing pages help Google Ads

-Google Ads evaluates not only the ad, but also the landing page experience.
-Google's Quality Score documentation refers to ad relevance, expected click-through rate and landing page experience.
-In simple terms: if your ad says “emergency electrician Ealing” but the click leads to a generic homepage with no emergency information, no location context and no clear contact path, the campaign is weaker than it should be.
+Google Ads considers ad quality and landing page experience.
+Quality Score is a diagnostic tool based on expected click-through rate, ad relevance and landing page experience; Google also says the 1–10 score should not be treated as the campaign goal itself.
+In simple terms: if your ad says “emergency electrician Ealing” but the click leads to a generic homepage with no emergency information, no location context and no clear contact path, the message does not match the customer's intent.

 A landing page lets you align the message with the intent.
 You can have one focused page for “Self Assessment accountant”, another for “emergency plumber London” or another for “car diagnostics mechanic”.
 That does not mean creating hundreds of thin pages.
 It means giving your most important services a clear sales path.